-Figure 2 Panel (a) shows the precision-recall curves corresponding to the various prediction algorithms.
+Figure 2A shows the precision-recall curves corresponding to the various prediction algorithms.
 We also estimate and report the performance of a basic logistic model with age and the categorical education variables as predictors for comparison.
-To plot the curve we calculate the predicted probabilities for each individual in the test sample.
+To plot the curve, we calculate the predicted probabilities for each individual in the test sample.
 We then define the predicted group for alternative probability thresholds, where all workers in the group have a predicted probability greater than the threshold.
 We calculate the precision and the recall for each of these groups and obtain the curve.
 In other words, each point on the curves corresponds to a separate predicted group.
-When we raise the threshold, we expect the precision to increase, but at the cost of a reduced recall rate.
+When we raise the threshold, we expect the precision to increase but at the cost of a reduced recall rate.
 How strong this trade-off is between the precision and recall rates for various prediction models is shown in the figure.

-The figure shows that the boosted tree (black solid line) outperforms other prediction models since it provides the highest precision at almost all recall levels.
-For comparison, in Panel (b) we report the other prediction models relative to the boosted tree model.
+The figure shows that the boosted tree model (solid line) outperforms other prediction models, since it provides the highest precision at almost all recall levels.
+For comparison, in figure 2B we report the other prediction models relative to the boosted tree model.
 The boosted tree model (and also the other prediction algorithms) improves precision considerably relative to the basic logistic model.
-Nevertheless, the differences between the other prediction models and the boosted tree are relatively small especially at higher recall rate levels.
-The random forest model achieves almost the same result as the boosted tree.
-It is also notable that the Card and Krueger's subjective judgment approach does almost as well as the elastic regularization of the logistic model; and the performance of their model is not far behind the best performing prediction model.
+Nevertheless, the differences between the other prediction models and the boosted tree model are relatively small, especially at higher recall rate levels.
+The random forest model achieves almost the same result as the boosted tree model.
+It is also notable that the Card and Krueger subjective judgment approach does almost as well as the elastic regularization of the logistic model, and the performance of their model is not far behind the best-performing prediction model.

-&lt;sup>10Another approach commonly used to compare models is to plot the receiver operating characteristic (ROC) curve.
-The ROC curve plots the recall against false positive rate, the latter defined as the number of non-minimum wage observations as a proportion of the number of non-minimum wage workers in the population.
+&lt;sup>10 Another approach commonly used to compare models is to plot the receiver operating characteristic (ROC) curve.
+The ROC curve plots the recall against the false positive rate, the latter defined as the number of non-minimum-wage observations as a proportion of the number of non-minimum-wage workers in the population.
 In our case, we reach the same conclusion whether we use the ROC curve or the precision-recall curve.

-&lt;sup>11An alternative way to assess model performance is to compare the fraction of true minimum wage workers in each predicted probability deciles.
-Appendix Table A.1 shows that the boosted tree model has a slightly higher fraction of true minimum wage workers in the most likely predicted deciles, and a lower fraction in the least likely predicted deciles.
+&lt;sup>11 An alternative way to assess model performance is to compare the fraction of true minimum wage workers in each predicted probability decile.
+Table A.1 (tables A.1-A.5,

-In Figure 3 we compare the performance of the best prediction model, the boosted tree, relative to the strategy of choosing specific subgroups to proxy minimum wage workers.
-First, in terms of precision, the teen sample performs better than all the other commonly used samples that we compare (workers younger than 30 with no high school degree (LTHS, Age<30), workers younger than 30 with high school or less education (HSL, Age<30), and workers with no high school degree (LTHS)).
-In fact, when compared to "LTHS, Age<30", both recall and precision values of the teen sample are higher.
+In figure 3 we compare the performance of the best prediction model, the boosted tree model, relative to the strategy of choosing specific subgroups to proxy minimum wage workers.
+First, in terms of precision, the teen sample performs better than all of the other commonly used samples that we compare (workers younger than 30 with less than high school education [LTHS, age < 30], workers younger than 30 with high school or less education [HSL, age < 30], and LTHS workers).
+In fact, when compared with LTHS, age < 30, both recall value and precision values of the teen sample are higher.
 This indicates that the teen sample includes more workers that truly have hourly wages lower than 125% of the minimum, and it captures them more accurately than the former samples.
-Second, the commonly used samples that include non-teen workers tend to achieve a higher recall than the teen sample.
+Second, the commonly used samples that include nonteen workers tend to achieve a higher recall than the teen sample.
 However, the rise in the recall is expensive in terms of the lost precision.
-For instance, including all high school or less workers younger than 30 increases the recall value by 0.124 compared to the teen sample, yet the precision decreases by 0.256.
-It implies that many non-teen observations in the "HSL, Age<30" sample are actually non-minimum wage workers.
+For instance, including all HSL workers younger than 30 increases the recall value by 0.124 compared with the teen sample, yet the precision decreases by 0.256.
+It implies that many nonteen observations in the HSL, age < 30 sample are actually non-minimum-wage workers.